fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-This post is about how we can quantitatively estimate the transferability of a control policies learned in a randomized simulation.
+This post is about how we can quantitatively estimate the transferability of a control policy learned from randomized simulations.

 Learning continuous control policies in the real world is expensive in terms of time (e.g., gathering the data) and resources (e.g., wear and tear on the robot).
 Therefore, simulation-based policy search appears to be an appealing alternative.